15 min read

 7. Your import is complete

-Once the import finishes, you’ll see a confirmation message letting you know everything has been brought into Coda.
-From here, you can open the imported doc and start exploring your content.
+Once the import finishes, you’ll see a confirmation message letting you know everything has been imported into Superhuman Docs.
+From there, you can open the imported doc and start exploring.
 Imports don’t modify your Quip workspace.
-If you ever need to retry, you can delete the imported Coda doc and run the import again without affecting your original content.
+If you need to retry, you can delete the imported Superhuman Doc and run the import again without affecting your original content.

 Review your imported content